spigradle/spigradle/docs/templates/bungeecord_plugin.md

 This is powerful part of Spigradle; if we create a simple plugin that just needs main, name and version in plugin.yml, then we don't need to any configuration.
 Only pay attention to your unique implementation!

-For performance, you can present the main class using `@kr.entree.spigradle.PluginMain`:
+Also, you can present the main class using `@kr.entree.spigradle.PluginMain`:

 ```java
 import kr.entree.spigradle.PluginMain;